-In mid-1921, 448 Beacon was purchased from Mabel Slater by the Boston Masonic Club.
-The transaction was reported in the Boston Globe on July 15, 1921.
-The club had been formed in September of 1919 and had leased 200 Commonwealth as its clubhouse in 1920.
+On August 24, 1921, 448 Beacon was purchased from Mabel Slater by the Boston Masonic Club.
+It had been formed in September of 1919 and had leased 200 Commonwealth as its clubhouse in 1920.
 On September 10, 1921, about 1,500 members met at 200 Commonwealth and marched in a parade to 448 Beacon for the informal opening of new clubhouse.

-The Club converted the former ballroom into an auditorium, and in June of 1924, the Club applied for permission to convert the roof of the rear ell into an area for serving “light refreshments” at 28 tables with 4 persons per table.
-According to a July 19, 1924, Boston Globe article, several abutters brought suit to stop the project, arguing that it violated an August 3, 1909, agreement entered into by all of the property owners on the north side of Beacon between Hereford and Massachusetts Avenue “continuing the existing freedom from irregular building and obstruction of view which they then enjoyed from the rear of their houses overlooking the Charles River Embankment.”
-It appears that the suit was unsuccessful and the roof addition was constructed by October of 1924.
+The Club converted the former ballroom into an auditorium, and in June of 1924, it applied for permission to use the roof as an area to serve “light refreshments” at 28 tables with 4 persons per table.
+According to a July 19, 1924, Boston Globe article, several abutters brought suit to stop the project, arguing that it violated the 1909 agreement designed to protect their unobstructed view of the Charles River Embankment.
+The suit either was unsuccessful or was settled, and the roof addition was constructed by October of 1924.

-In December of 1934, William B. Seignious, et al, applied for (and subsequently received) permission to convert the property from a club to a club with privilege of serving alcoholic beverages to members.
+In December of 1934, the trustees applied for (and subsequently received) permission to convert the property from a club to a club with the privilege of serving alcoholic beverages to members.
 The application appears to have been made in anticipation of the sale of the property.

-In August of 1939, the 448 Beacon St., Inc., applied for (and subsequently received) permission to construct an addition to the “banquet hall” (probably the rear ell) 13 feet x 19 feet x 9 feet high.
+In August of 1939, 448 Beacon Street, Inc., applied for (and subsequently received) permission to construct an addition 13 feet x 19 feet x 9 feet high to the “banquet hall” (probably Mrs. Slater’s ballroom, which the Square and Compass Club had converted into an auditorium).

 In October of 1943, 448 Beacon Street, Inc., applied for permission to convert the property from a private club into a public restaurant.
 The application was denied and, although the applicant’s appeal was granted by the Board of Appeal, the permit was abandoned, probably because of concerns about egress and other fire safety issues.

 In conjunction with the sale, 448 Beacon Street, Inc., applied for (and subsequently received) permission to convert the property from a club into a school.
-In August of 1949, George Rohrbough and his wife, Martha, filed an affidavit with the Building Department assuring that students would not be permitted on the fifth floor of the property, presumably because of limited egress from that floor.
+In August of 1949, George and Martha Rohrbough filed an affidavit with the Building Department assuring that students would not be permitted on the fifth floor of the property, presumably because of limited egress from that floor.

-In June of 1975, the Shawmut Community Bank foreclosed its mortgages on 448 and 452 Beacon and took possession of the properties.
+On June 20, 1975, the Shawmut Community Bank foreclosed its mortgages on 448 Beacon and 452 Beacon and took possession of the properties.

-In December of 1975, The Church of Scientology purchased 448 Beacon from the Shawmut Community Bank by the Church of Scientology.
+On December 19, 1975, 448 Beacon was purchased from the Shawmut Community Bank by the Church of Scientology.
 In November of 1975, in anticipation of the sale, the bank had applied for (and subsequently received) permission to convert the property from a school into a place of worship.

-In August of 2013, 448 Beacon was purchased from The Church of Scientology by the 448 Beacon LLC.
+On August 20, 2013, 448 Beacon was purchased from the Church of Scientology by the 448 Beacon LLC.
 In November of 2013, it applied for (and subsequently received) permission to convert the property from a place of worship into a multi-unit residential building (the number of units not being specified).